ganesh0455/Redux/redux-practice/Readme.txt

 Now we will pass the reducer function as an argument to createStore(counterReducer), which means we are saying that only the counterReducer() function can change the state no other reducer haven't permittions to change the state. if you want to change the store then pass the reducer function as an argument to createStore(counterReducer).

+Typically we can do different actions inside the same reducer based on the action type which we have dispatched.